swiftinsg/Swift-Tutorials/Sources/swiftinsg/Documentation.docc/Documentation.md

 [Open Tutorial](../../tutorials/quiz-app)

 ## More
+These tutorials are built using [Apple's DocC tutorials](https://developer.apple.com/documentation/docc/tutorial-syntax).

-> These projects are part of the [Swift Accelerator Programme 2021](https://swiftinsg.org).
+- Note: These tutorials are part of the [Swift Accelerator Programme 2021](https://swiftinsg.org).
 - Copyright: © 2021 [Tinkertanker Pte Ltd](https://tinkertanker.com).